Arctvrvs/64-bit-CPU/docs/golden_model.md

 decodes and executes a single 32‑bit instruction.
 The helper `execute_bundle()` function can process a list of instructions.
-The higher level helper `issue_bundle(pc, insts)` decodes up to eight instructions using `Decoder8W`, executes them and returns both the decoded µops and the next program counter.
+The higher level helper `issue_bundle(pc, insts)` decodes up to eight instructions using `Decoder8W`, executes them and returns the decoded µops, the next program counter **and** a list of RAW/WAR/WAW hazards detected within the bundle.